hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 is important, so make sure to read them!**

 Install smartmontools (it can be used to check smart data.
-HDDs use non-free firmware inside, but it\'s transparent to you but the smart data comes from it.
-Therefore, don\'t rely on it too much):\
+HDDs use non-free firmware inside, but it's transparent to you but the smart data comes from it.
+Therefore, don't rely on it too much):\
 \# **pacman -S smartmontools**\
 Read <https://wiki.archlinux.org/index.php/S.M.A.R.T.> to learn how to use it.